Las Vegas Sands Corp. (LVS) Review – Making Smarter Decisions

 Las Vegas Sands Corp.
 (LVS): Who are the competitors?

-The company’s main competitors (and peers) include Monarch Casino & Resort Inc. (MCRI) that is 94.50% higher over the past 12 months.
-Boyd Gaming Corporation (BYD) is 189.39% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -0.7% from the last report on Jan 14, 2021 to stand at a total of 14.32 million short shares sold with a short interest ratio of 1.69.
+The company’s main competitors (and peers) include Monarch Casino & Resort Inc. (MCRI) that is 224.45% higher over the past 12 months.
+Boyd Gaming Corporation (BYD) is 339.75% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 21.9% from the last report on Jan 28, 2021 to stand at a total of 13.73 million short shares sold with a short interest ratio of 1.98.